Cohomology with causally restricted supports: Abstract

 \section{Abstract}

-De~Rham cohomology with spacelike compact and timelike compact supports has recently been noticed to be of importance for understanding the structure of classical and quantum field theories on curved spacetimes.
-We compute these cohomology groups for globally hyperbolic spacetimes in terms of their standard de~Rham cohomologies.
-The calculation exploits the fact that the de~Rham-d'Alambert wave operator can be extended to a chain map that is homotopic to zero and that its causal Green function fits into a convenient exact sequence.
-This method extends also to the Calabi (or Killing-Riemann-Bianchi) complex and possibly other differential complexes.
-We also discuss generalized causal structures and functoriality.
+De~Rham cohomology with spacelike compact and timelike compact supports has recently been noticed to be of importance for understanding the structure of classical and quantum Maxwell theory on curved spacetimes.
+Similarly causally restricted cohomologies of different differential complexes play a similar role in other gauge theories.
+We introduce a method for computing these causally restricted cohomologies in terms of cohomologies with either compact or unrestricted supports.
+The calculation exploits the fact that the de~Rham-d'Alembert wave operator can be extended to a chain map that is homotopic to zero and that its causal Green function fits into a convenient exact sequence.
+As a first application, we use the method on the de~Rham complex, then also on the Calabi (or Killing-Riemann-Bianchi) complex, which appears in linearized gravity on constant curvature backgrounds.
+We also discuss applications to other complexes, as well as generalized causal structures and functoriality.